Advanced search

 Effects of concomitant medicinal products on vismodegib

-Clinically significant PK interactions between vismodegib and pH elevating agents are not expected.
-Results from a clinical study demonstrated a 33% decrease in vismodegib unbound drug concentrations after 7 days co-treatment with 20 mg rabeprazole (a proton pump inhibitor) given 2 h before each vismodegib administration.
+Clinically significant pharmacokinetic (PK) interactions between vismodegib and pH elevating agents are not expected.
+Results from a clinical study demonstrated a 33% decrease in vismodegib unbound drug concentrations after 7 days co-treatment with 20 mg rabeprazole (a proton pump inhibitor) given 2 hours before each vismodegib administration.
 This interaction is not expected to be clinically significant.

 Clinically significant PK interactions between vismodegib and CYP450 inhibitors are not expected.
 Results from a clinical study demonstrated a 57% increase in vismodegib unbound drug concentrations on day 7 after co-treatment with 400 mg fluconazole (a moderate CYP2C9 inhibitor) daily, but this interaction is not expected to be clinically significant.
 Itraconazole (a strong CYP3A4 inhibitor) 200 mg daily did not influence vismodegib AUC0-24h after 7 days co-treament in healthy volunteers.